oxyg3nium/oxyg3nium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/message/RequestId.md

 [View code on GitHub](https://github.com/alephium/alephium/protocol/src/main/scala/org/alephium/protocol/message/RequestId.scala)

-This code defines a RequestId class and its companion object in the `org.alephium.protocol.message` package.
+This code defines a RequestId class and its companion object in the `org.oxyg3nium.protocol.message` package.
 The RequestId class is a simple wrapper around an unsigned 32-bit integer value.
 It has a single field `value` of type `U32` and a `toString()` method that returns a string representation of the RequestId object.

 The companion object provides two methods for creating RequestId objects.
 The `unsafe` method creates a RequestId object from an integer value.
 The `random` method generates a new RequestId object with a random value using the `SecureAndSlowRandom` utility class.

 The RequestId class is likely used in the larger project to uniquely identify requests and responses between nodes in the Oxyg3nium network.
-The `serde` implicit value defined in the companion object suggests that RequestId objects can be serialized and deserialized using the `org.alephium.serde.Serde` library, which is likely used for network communication.
+The `serde` implicit value defined in the companion object suggests that RequestId objects can be serialized and deserialized using the `org.oxyg3nium.serde.Serde` library, which is likely used for network communication.

 Example usage: